 I have to say the location was near-perfect.
 Within seconds we were on Antalya’s main commercial streets or walking in the narrow cobblestone streets of the old town.
 The port and the Mediterranean Sea were close-by as well.

 There were plenty of attractions and things to see around.
 It is really in the middle of a very lively neighborhood.

 The employee at the front desk was very helpful and gave us a very warm welcome.
-She helped us set up a pickup for our laundry as we had planned to do that at least once at the mid-point of our trip.
+She helped us set up a pickup for our laundry as we had planned to do that at least once at the mid-point of our trip (and it cost us a few dollars only).
 We were lucky to speak with the owner as well during our stay… everyone offered great customer service.